Advisory Committee on Blood and Tissue Safety and Availability

 The Committee will provide advice to the Secretary, through the Assistant Secretary for Health.

-Management and support services for Committee activities will be provided by staff from within the Office of HIV/AIDS and Infectious Disease Policy, which is a program office within Office of the Assistant Secretary for Health (OASH).
+Management and support services for Committee activities will be provided by the Office of Infectious Disease and HIV/AIDS Policy (OIDP), which is a program office within Office of the Assistant Secretary for Health (OASH).
 The OASH is a staff division within Office of the Secretary in the Department of Health and Human Services (HHS).

 Estimated Annual Operating Costs and Staff Years